Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

   - type: two column
     text: |

-      ### Button size
+      ### Button Width

       * __Standard Buttons__ (Desktop)

-        Width of the buttons are determined by the text length of the labels.
+        Button width is determined by the length of the label.

       * __Expanded Buttons__ (Desktop or mobile)

-        Buttons expands to take up the full width of the parent container.
-This is to maximize the touch target.
+        Buttons expand to take up the full width of the parent container to maximize touch area.

     contents: